-You do NOT need to pay the Supplement A \$1,000 filing fee if at the time of filing you are
+You do NOT need to pay the Supplement A \$1,000 filing fee if at the time of filing you are:

-- 1. Under 17 years of age; or - 2.
-The spouse or child (unmarried and under 21 years of age) of a legalized alien, and have attached a copy of a USCIS receipt or approval notice for a properly filed Form I-817, Application for Family Unity Benefits.
+- 1. An unmarried child less than 17 years of age; or - 2.
+The spouse or the unmarried child less than 21 years of age of a legalized alien, and have attached a copy of a USCIS receipt or approval notice for a properly filed Form I-817, Application for Family Unity Benefits.